-Note on LEDs
+Note on Status LEDs

-The Vi30130 has two alarm LEDs.
-Power and System.
+The Vi30132 has two alarm LEDs.
 These LEDs are activity using the Configuration>System> System Log Configuration.
-When active the System LED will be steady even if not connection is present.
-When properly powered the Power and System LED will exhibit a steady on condition
+When active the System LED will flash even if no connection is present.
+When properly powered the Power LED will continue to flash